DhanushK30/Healthify/README.md

 # Healthify
-A user interface that helps to choose various workour routines like customised YouTube fitness videos to achieve you goal, diet plans and helps to keep a track on progress.
-It also has a feature known a TDEE(total daily energy expenditure) which helps to maintain healthy calorie intake to achieve desired fitnes levels.
+A user interface designed to assist in selecting various workout routines, including customized YouTube fitness videos to help achieve individual goals.
+It also provides access to diet plans and aids in tracking progress.
+Additionally, it features a TDEE (total daily energy expenditure) calculator, facilitating the maintenance of a healthy calorie intake to attain desired fitness levels.